tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 or if names can be added or removed from the anonymity set during the lifetime of a particular ECH configuration.

-public_name
+public_identity
-: The non-empty name of the client-facing server, i.e., the entity trusted to update the ECH configuration.
-This is used to correct misconfigured clients, as described in {{handle-server-response}}.
-This value MUST NOT begin or end with an ASCII dot and MUST be parsable as a dot-separated sequence of LDH labels, as defined in {{!RFC5890}}, Section 2.3.1.
-Clients MUST ignore any `ECHConfig` structure whose `public_name` does not meet these criteria.
-Note that these criteria are incomplete; they incidentally rule out textual representations of IPv6 addresses (see {{!RFC3986}}, Section 3.2.2), but do not exclude IPv4 addresses in standard dotted-decimal or other non-standard notations such as octal and hexadecimal (see {{RFC3986}}, Section 7.4).
-If `public_name` contains a literal IPv4 or IPv6 address, the client SHOULD ignore the `ECHConfig` to avoid sending a non-compliant "server_name" extension on the ClientHelloOuter (see {{!RFC6066}}, Section 3).
+: The identity of the client-facing server, i.e., the entity trusted to updat the ECH configuration.
+This is used to construct the ClientHelloOuter, as described in {{handle-server-response}}.
+This MUST be a valid DNS name or IP address as described in {{identity-validate}}.
+Clients MUST ignore any `ECHConfig` structure whose `public_identity` does not meet these criteria.

 extensions
 : A list of extensions that the client must take into consideration when